mtrudel/rabble/README.md

   to explore further
 * Under full load, I tinkered with the fan curves in the BIOS to allow the fans to run as slowly as possible while still doing their job.
-The values in the BIOS section above reflect this tinkering
+The values in the BIOS section above reflect this effort

 # Host OS